WildandArt/HackerNewsAPI/README.md

 Below is the schema used by the Mini Hacker News database:

 ![Database Schema](img/DBSchema.png)
+## Cache Strategy:
+#### - when GET is called, each post returning from GET can Cache Hit or Cache miss.
+#### If Cache Hit-> fetch it from cache
+#### if Cache Miss->fetch from DB and add to cache.
+#### OPTION: When the cache entry is found but is slightly outdated due to changes in hoursAgo, return the cached value immediately and trigger an asynchronous update to the cache.
+#### also quick check if hoursAgo is in acceptable range, if yes pull from cache and update(cache and db) if unacceptable range, pull from db and update cache.
+####
+####
 ## Invalidation Strategy
-#### Case 1: Update of a post automatically updates the time of the creation of the post, which changes the score. fields: created_at and score should be updated in DB and Cache if post_id exists in already Cache.
+#### Case 1: Update of a post automatically updates the time of the creation of the post, which changes the score. fields: created_at and score should be updated in DB and (!!!)Cache if post_id exists in already Cache.
 #### Case 2: Upvote/Downvote changes the score.
-Update should be made to DB and in Cache if exists in Cache.
+Update should be made to DB and in (!!!)Cache if exists in Cache.
-#### Case 3: Creation of a Post may change the sorted list by GET.The Cache could not be changed.

 ![Invalidatoin Strategy](img/CacheInvalidationStrategy.jpg)

 # Testing: